The Missing Link in Relieving Shoulder Tension & Neck Pain

 - Breathing strategies to mobilize certain areas of the body

-Whether you’re a manual therapist looking for practical tools to help restore this area and relieve your client’s pain and soreness… or you’re a fitness professional just wanting to learn more about this area so you can identify possible issues in your clients and refer out to your network of professionals…
+Whether you’re a manual therapist trying to gain practical tools to help restore this area of the body and relieve your client’s pain and soreness… or you’re a fitness professional just wanting to learn more about this area so you can identify possible issues in your clients and refer out to your network of professionals…

 … you’ll find Sue Falsone’s The Cervical Thoracic Junction: The Missing Link In Relieving Shoulder Tension & Neck Pain a valuable addition to your professional library.
 Most of all, you’ll be equipped with the knowledge and tools necessary to start freeing people from pain and soreness in their shoulders and neck.

 Here’s what Sue covers in the DVD (including transcript page references)